zenstruck/schedule-bundle/doc/index.md

         # The default "to" email address (can be overridden by extension)
         default_to:           null

+        # The prefix to use for email subjects (use to distinguish between different application schedules)
+        subject_prefix:       null # Example: "[Acme Inc Website]"
     schedule_extensions:

         # Set the environment(s) you only want the schedule to run in.